 Terms of Use

 Thank you for using Synerio’s software and services (“Platform”).
 The following Terms of Use (“Terms”) outline the roles and responsibilities for you as an end user (“User”) of the Platform and Synerio Technologies, Inc. as the Software Provider (“Provider”).
-These Terms are effective on the effective date of the term listed in the Synerio Master Services Agreement and SOWs (“Agreement”) for your employer/entity (“Client”).
-For the purposes of these Terms, Users are bound to the same commitments as Client.
+These Terms are effective on the effective date of the term listed in the Synerio Master Services Agreement and SOWs (“Agreement”) for your employer/entity (“Customer”).
+For the purposes of these Terms, Users are bound to the same commitments as Customer.

-1. ACCESS TO THE PLATFORM AND AUTHORIZED USERS
+ACCESS TO THE PLATFORM AND AUTHORIZED USERS

 1.1 Administrative Users